 When do I need a permit?

-You will need a work area permit for small scale works.
-These works could include the use of ladders, mobile scaffold, site sheds and painting.
+You will need a work area permit for small scale works such as painting.
+These works include by hand, the use of ladders and mobile scaffold only.

 How do I apply?